 Overall, we believe maintaining a balanced investment approach and not reacting too emotionally to swings in the market continues to be the best path forward for positive long term returns.

-As always, we thank you for the privilege of serving as your fee-only registered investment advisory firm.
+As always, we thank you for the privilege of serving as your fiduciary investment advisory firm.